 Finally, beginning with the Fall Term, 2003, as a matter of routine, if a student has not taken an exam on its scheduled date/time but has been legitimately excused by the instructor, then s/he must schedule a make-up test to occur within one week of the administration of the original test and prior to the posting of an answer key to the missed exam.
-[For normal exams occurring on the last scheduled class, there will be no opportunity for a make-up exam!]
+For normal exams occurring on the last scheduled class, there will be no opportunity for a make-up exam!
 In the event that the absence is legitimately excused, but a make-up is not taken, the possible point value of the test will be shifted to the Final Examination.
-What that means is this: the score on the Final Exam for the purposes of computing a final total will be where, of course, 'F\E\P\P' denotes the Final Exam Possible Points without bonus points as indicated on the actual text of the Final Exam, and 'Shifted' denotes the sum total points possible from the missed, excused exam(s) or quiz(zes) whose points have been shifted to the Final Exam.
-[Expand this algebraically to see what is going on!]
+What that means is this: the score on the Final Exam for the purposes of computing a final total will be where, of course, 'F\E\P\P' denotes the number of points possible as indicated on the actual text of the Final Exam, and 'Shifted' denotes the sum total points possible from the missed, excused exam(s) or quiz(zes) whose points have been shifted to the Final Exam.

-(Your\Score\On\Final) \ (F\E\P\P + Shifted)/(F\E\P\P),
+(Your\Score\On\Final) \ (F\E\P\P + Shifted )/(F\E\P\P),